 5 Remoteness areas are defined in the Australian Standard Geographic Standard (ASGS), which is maintained by the Australian Bureau of Statistics (see: www.abs.gov.au).
-The 2016 ASGS remoteness area classification was used to classify patients' place of residence and locality of hospitals.
+The 2021 ASGS remoteness area classification was used to classify patients' place of residence and locality of hospitals.

-- the National Efficient Price Determination 2023-24 and have an AR-DRG not on the bundled ICU list (that is, not from MDC 15 for newborns and other neonates). - j.
+- j.
 Flagging private episodes.
-These are episodes with a funding source6 of '09 Private health insurance' or '13 self-funded'. - k.
+These are episodes with a funding source6 of '09 Private health insurance' or '13 Self-funded'. - k.
 Flagging hospital acquired complications (HACs) and avoidable hospital readmissions (AHRs).
 These are episodes that are identified as having a HAC and/or an AHR as specified by the Australian Commission on Safety and Quality in Health Care (ACSQHC) on their website.